yesadahmed/PowerAutomateManagerDocs/README.md

   - Turning On/Off.
   - Sharing flows (with crm users).
   - Deleting flows.
+  - Cache the Token
+  - Register and saves the azure client application for flow (for each new tenant).

-It uses Microsoft authentication library (MSAL) for token authentication, included in xrmtoolbox plugin.<br/>
+  - Uses latest Microsoft authentication library (MSAL) for token authentication.
-Furthermore the tool cache token and also saves the flow client application information into a txt file so you do not need register again and again whenver you switch to new tenant.<br/>
+  -
 This tool works only with only **oauth** and **certificates** types xrmtoolbox's connection.<br/>

 For how to connect and working examples please see below.<br/>